 “You’re just hearing about it [microaggression] more, because the people who have been suffering it for a long time have decided that they aren’t going to suffer it anymore.
 The disempowered recognize that it’s time for them to be heard.

 Social media gives them a platform to broadcast that message for the first real time in history.
 Prior to a decade ago, they’d have to find some way to get their message out through media dominated by the very people who were looking down on them and oppressing them.
 The democratization of media gave them an equal playing field now.” —Peter Kruger, on Quora

 Last year I wrote a series of posts on the retrieval of feminine characteristics necessitated by a network society.
 This started with the future is networked and feminine, the most viewed post I have ever written here.
 It was summed up in retrieving gender balance, a much less controversial title.
 My intent with these post was to show how diversity is essential for innovation, and ignoring or sidelining 50% of the population is just plain stupid.
 Heather McGowan gave some positive feedback which I appreciate, given my own privileged position in society.

-The quote from Peter Kruger above shows how the nature of a network society is opening up conversations that were kept quiet in the mainstream and silenced marginalized groups.
+The quote from Peter Kruger above shows how the nature of a network society is opening up conversations that were kept quiet in the mainstream.
+Broadcast media silenced marginalized groups.
 I have said that the closest I can get to understanding what it means to be a marginalized person is by cycling in our automobile-centric culture.
 Peter Kruger shares that perspective.

 “I recently read a great article about how a man discovered the nature of privilege by becoming a bicycle commuter.